2.1 Experiment Objective

 - Continue to practice using the develop board

-- Use SignalTap II Logic Analyzer in Quartus II
+- Use SignalTap II Logic Analyzer in Quartus

 - Use FPGA configuration memory to program

 By using SignalTap II, learn to analyze and capture the experimental signals.

 Refer to Experiment1, the following experiment project building steps will be eliminated.

 We include the PLL1 generated in Experiment 1 Verilog HDL code is as follows: